hclbaur/sdt-core/docs/SPECIFICATION.md

 	}
 </pre>

 The `sort` statement can only occur in the context of a `foreach` loop.
 It evaluates an expression and sorts the iterated set using the string value of the selected node as a sorting key.
 The order is controlled with an optional `reverse` expression that is evaluated to a boolean (default is false).

 An optional `comparator` expression determines how objects are compared (default is lexicographically).
+Comparators are expressions with two question marks as placeholder for the objects to be compared, and must return a negative integer, zero or a positive integer, depending on whether the first object is smaller than, equal to, or greater than the second object.

 #### transform